gatsbyjs/gatsby/docs/docs/adding-page-transitions-with-plugin-transition-link.md

 ## Predefined transitions

-You can use the `AniLink` component to add page transitions without having to define your own custom transitions.
-It's a wrapper around `TransitionLink` that provides 4 predefined transitions: `fade`, `swipe`, `cover`, and `paintDrip`.
+You can use the `AniLink` component to add page transitions without defining your own custom transitions. `AniLink`, a wrapper around `TransitionLink`, provides 4 predefined transitions: `fade`, `swipe`, `cover`, and `paintDrip`.
 You can preview them at [this demo site](https://gatsby-plugin-transition-link.netlify.com/).

-To use AniLink, you will need to install the `gsap` animation library:
+To use AniLink, install the `gsap` animation library:

 ```shell
 npm install --save gsap